How Relationships Differ from Joins

 - May duplicate aggregate values when fields are at different levels of detail

-- Support scenarios that require a single table of data, such as extract filters and row level security
+- Support scenarios that require a single table of data, such as extract filters and aggregation

 Requirements for using relationships

 - When relating tables, the fields that define the relationships must have the same data type.
 Changing the data type in the Data Source page does not change this requirement.
 Tableau will still use the data type in the underlying database for queries.

 - You can't define relationships based on geographic fields.